On the utility of Robinson-Amitsur ultrafilters

 \section{Application: PI algebras}

-As an application of this machinery, let us demonstrate how one can handle, in a way different from the traditional approaches, some well-known statements from the theory of associative algebras satisfying polynomial identities (usually called PI algebras by associative algebraists).
+As an application of this machinery, let us demonstrate how one can handle, in a way different from the traditional approaches, some well-known statements from the theory of associative algebras satisfying polynomial identities (usually called PI algebras).

 The Regev celebrated ``$A\otimes B$'' theorem asserts that the tensor product of two PI algebras $A$ and $B$ is PI (see, for example, \cite[Theorem 5.42]{belov-rowen}).
 If we want to prove it using results of \S \ref{sect-univalg}, we encounter a few difficulties: first, to establish relationship between the ultrapower of the tensor product $(A \otimes B)^{\mathscr U}$ and the tensor product of ultrapowers $A^{\mathscr U} \otimes B^{\mathscr U}$ (perhaps, considering some sort of completed tensor product instead of the usual one may help), and, second, to be able to say something about algebras $A$ and $B$ such that their (possibly completed) tensor product contains a free associative algebra.
-But at least, in this way we are able to provide an alternative proof of the particular case where one of the tensor factors is finite-dimensional (first established by Procesi and Small in \cite{ps} for the even more particular case where one of the tensor factors is a full matrix algebra).
+But at least, in this way we are able to provide an alternative proof of the particular case where one of the tensor factors is finite-dimensional (first established by Procesi and Small in \cite{ps} for the even more particular case where one of the tensor factors is a full matrix algebra; a quantitative refinement (degrees of the corresponding standard identities) of Procesi--Small result was later given in \cite[Theorem 3.2]{domokos}).
 This particular case is morally important, as semiprime PI algebras embed in matrix algebras over commutative rings (see, for example, \cite[Remark 1.69]{belov-rowen}), which essentially reduces the semiprime situation to a finite-dimensional one.

 \begin{theorem}[``Baby Regev's $A\otimes B$''] The tensor product of two associative algebras, one of them PI and the other finite-dimensional, is PI. \end{theorem}

 \begin{lemma} Let $A$, $B$ be algebras defined over a field $K$, $A$ finite-dimensional.
 Then, for any ultrafilter $\mathscr U$,